 Taking such steps can further contribute to reducing and stopping bleeding gums.

 If it does, continue to keep up the routine, slacking might just cause the bleeding to begin again.

 This is not the answer for all.
 For some bleeding gums may be a regular occurrence due to medication or disease whilst for others it may be a sign of more serious dental health issues.

-Bleeding gums are never normal and you should always consider the cause and get them checked out whilst taking steps to resolve the bleeding if possible.
+Bleeding gums are never healthy or normal.
+You should always consider the cause of your bleeding gums and get them checked out whilst taking steps to resolve the bleeding if possible.

 For the vast majority, investing in a good oral healthcare routine is all that is needed.